tarwn/lessthandot-hugo/blogs/content/posts/2011-04-08-be-careful-when-passing-around.md

   - sql server

 ---
-Someone tried to figure out why his data was showing the next day when he passed in today&#8217;s date.
+Someone tried to figure out why his data was showing the next day when he passed in today's date.
 If you are not careful to use the same data type and this includes scale and precision as well, you can get some strange results.
 In this post I will take a look at date, integer, varchar and decimal data types

 ## Dates

-When using dates make sure that you are using the same data type, don&#8217;t mix datetime and smalldatetime.
-If you do, you can get some unexpected results, let&#8217;s take a look
+When using dates make sure that you are using the same data type, don't mix datetime and smalldatetime.
+If you do, you can get some unexpected results, let's take a look

 First create this table with a datetime column